Vedant-Asati03/MathInterpreter/README.md

 ## Detailed Description

-Tokenization
+### Tokenization

-The tokens.py file defines the TokenType enum and the Token dataclass.
-The TokenType enum includes types such as NUMBER, VARIABLE, PLUS, MINUS, MODULUS, MULTIPLY, DIVIDE, EXPONENT, LPAREN, and RPAREN.
+The `tokens.py` file defines the TokenType enum and the Token dataclass.
+The TokenType enum includes types such as **NUMBER, VARIABLE, PLUS, MINUS, MODULUS, MULTIPLY, DIVIDE, EXPONENT, LPAREN, and RPAREN**.

-Values
+### Values

-The values.py file defines the Number and Variable dataclasses.
+The `values.py` file defines the Number and Variable dataclasses.
 These classes are used to represent numerical values and variables within expressions.

-Error Handling
+### Error Handling

-The error_handling.py file contains the RaiseError class, which provides methods for raising exceptions related to common errors like division by zero and unclosed parentheses.
+The `error_handling.py` file contains the RaiseError class, which provides methods for raising exceptions related to common errors like division by zero and unclosed parentheses.

-Parsing
+### Parsing

-The parser.py file (not shown in the excerpts) would contain the logic for converting a sequence of tokens into an abstract syntax tree (AST).
+The `parser.py` file (not shown in the excerpts) would contain the logic for converting a sequence of tokens into an **abstract syntax tree (AST)**.

-Evaluation
+### Evaluation

-The interpreter.py file (not shown in the excerpts) would contain the logic for evaluating the AST to produce a result.
+The `interpreter.py` file (not shown in the excerpts) would contain the logic for evaluating the AST to produce a result.